Skip to content

 Sarjana Teknik (Strata I) Arch., University of Brawijaya (2010)

-Dissertation: Processes of Everyday Resilience: The Reassembling of Informal Street Vending in Urban Spaces of Malang, Indonesia
+Dissertation: Processes of Everyday Resilience: The Reassembling of Informal Street Vending in Urban Spaces of Malang, Indonesia.
+Co-chairs: Jeffrey Hou and Robert Mugerauer.

 Currently: Assistant Planner, The Urban Collaborative